Day 77: Escalating Threats… and the Approaching Decision

 “pressure through fire… before the final decision.”

-While the Iranian Foreign Ministry confirmed that talks with Washington are still continuing through Pakistani mediation, a Pakistani source revealed that Islamabad had already sent a “modified Iranian proposal” to the American side on Sunday night.
+While the Iranian Foreign Ministry confirmed that talks with Washington continue through Pakistani mediation, Pakistani sources revealed that Islamabad had already delivered a “modified Iranian proposal” to the American side.

-The current American message appears somewhat different from previous phases of escalation.
+The current American message appears different from previous phases of escalation.

 the military option is ready,